 North Rehabilitation Facility is a low-security jail in Seattle.
 In 2006, a paper by Sarah Bowen and colleagues reports an interesting test conducted here – mindfulness meditation (a 10 day Vipassana course) versus ‘treatment as usual’ (substance abuse education, among other things).
 The Vipassana course involves complete silence, no outside contact and intense 10+ hour schedules of meditation training each day.

-Swapping bud for Buddha – Mindfulness meditation for substance abuse is being tested in various drug rehab centers.
+Swapping bud for Buddha – Mindfulness meditation for substance abuse is being tested in various prisons.
 (Credit: zendotstudio)

 Substance use was recorded from the participants in both groups, at baseline and at a three-month follow-up.
 At the three month point, all participants had been released.
 Comparing Vipassana to treatment as usual, the authors report reduced alcohol, marijuana and crack cocaine use in the meditation group!
 There were also decreases in various negative psychiatric symptoms, and increases in some positive psychosocial outcomes.
 These latter results are consistent with previous studies.